+'''

 objref array[size]

-Only rarely is the size known when the program is written, so it is common practice to separate the declaration from the size definition and specify the latter just after the point in the execution when the size is finally known, as in

 '''

+Only rarely is the size known when the program is written, so it is common practice to separate the declaration from the size definition, specifying the latter just after the point in execution when the size is finally known, as in

+'''

-objref array[1] // must be declared even if size is wrong
+objref array[1] // size must be declared even if wrong

 proc set_size() {

 objref array[$1]

 }

 '''

-After the size is set, it can no longer be changed without redeclaring the entire array, which discards the references to any objects referenced in its previous incarnation.
-When an array is declared, all its elements reference the NULLobject.
+After the size is set, it can no longer be changed without redeclaring the entire array, which discards the references to any objects referenced by its previous incarnation.
+When an array is declared or redeclared, all of its elements reference the NULLobject.